 The principals of the school have been very dedicated: Mr. Prayag Prajapati (March 1990-1994), Sr. Udita (April 1993-1994), Sr Cicile (June 1994 - 1997), Sr. Anjali (1997-2003), Sr. Yogita (2003-2004), Sr. Bindu (2004-2008), Sr. Shobha (2008 - 2015), Sr Anicia (2015), Sr Rashmi (2016 - current).

 Thomas Jost spent much of his time helping develop the school in the 1990s, before his death in 2000.
 There is a memorial plaque in his honour in the school grounds.
 Tom Riddle has taken many professional quality photos of the school and students and made videos to help with publicity.
 His photos and videos are on this site.

 Katie Mitchell looked after funding arrangements for many years.
-Rick Peterson not only helped start the school but has been a actively looking after the various needs of the school and the school community for over a decade.
 Christopher Titmuss (UK) and Felix Helg (Switzerland) are mentioned elsewhere on this site.
 Past and present members of the Bodhgaya Development Association in Australia (Eoin and Kerstin Liebchen-Meades, Victor von der Heyde, Kim Lewis, Loris Neff, Crissi Schmidt, Karen Longland, John Ransley and others) have raised funds and supporting the school in other ways for over twenty years.
 Compassion Beyond Borders (USA) provided funds for the school for years.